 About

-Sonia Mak is a first-generation Chinese-American and Los Angeles-based curator.
-She was a founding curator at the Chinese American Museum, a National Endowment for the Humanities Summer Institute Fellow, and has worked at the Los Angeles County Department of Arts & Culture, Los Angeles County Museum of Art, Autry National Center, Vincent Price Art Museum, Craft Contemporary, and Morono Kiang Gallery, a contemporary Chinese art gallery.
-She and Shervin Shahbazi co-founded and co-curate Art Salon Chinatown, a showcase for Asian American artists, established in 2018.
+Sonia Mak is a first-generation Chinese American and Los Angeles-based curator, fundraiser, and arts administrator.
+She was a founding curator at the Chinese American Museum, an NEH Summer Institute Fellow, and has worked at the Los Angeles County Department of Arts & Culture, Los Angeles County Museum of Art, Institute of Contemporary Art Los Angeles, Autry National Center, Vincent Price Art Museum, Craft Contemporary, Charles Gaines Studio, and Morono Kiang Gallery, a contemporary Chinese art gallery.
+She is co-founder and co-curator of Art Salon Chinatown, a showcase for Asian American artists, established in 2018.
 She holds a BA in Art History from San Francisco State University and a MA in Art History from University of California, advised by Amelia Jones.
-Her interest is in modern and contemporary work by women artists and artists of color.
-Her curatorial work has focused on Chinese American and Asian American art.
+Her interest is in modern and contemporary work by women and BIPOC artists.
+Her curatorial work has focused on Asian American Art.
 Ms. Mak’s exhibition and catalogue project, ’Round the Clock: Chinese American Artists Working in Los Angeles, was presented as part of the Getty Foundation’s first unprecedented regional initiative, Pacific Standard Time: Art in LA, 1945-1980.
-She has also served as a grant panel reviewer for the California Community Foundation, City of Los Angeles Department of Cultural Affairs, and Los Angeles County Department of Arts & Culture.
+Her fundraising experience encompasses managing galas, grant writing and management, sponsorships, cultivating major donor and board relations, as well as membership and annual giving programs.
+She has served as a grant panel reviewer for the California Community Foundation, Arts Council of Long Beach, City of Los Angeles Department of Cultural Affairs, Los Angeles County Department of Arts & Culture.

 Contact: Sonia [at] Art Salon Chinatown .com